|

 The "I" is one term of the I-You relation, which is a relation of

 accountability in which the whole person is involved.
-To use the
+I present myself for judgement.
+I take

-You and Me: Susan Greenfield emphasises that our brains are plastic and
+You and Me: Susan Greenfield says our brains are plastic and

 can be influenced in ways that pose a risk to our moral development.
 We can